Sky's The Limit for Setia Awan: Developing With A Purpose

 Connected to the Jelatek LRT station, Astrum Ampang is built with the Transit-Oriented Development (TOD) concept, which is the first-of-its-kind concept in Malaysia.
 With this concept's introduction, working adults would be able to afford a residential property in the city whilst having the ease of access to public transportation.

-The SOHO transit concept has a built-up area of 280 sq ft and is affordably priced at only RM230,000 per unit.
+The SOHO transit concept is affordably priced from RM230,000 onwards per unit.
 Slated to be launched in Q2 2021, more details on the Astrum Ampang project will be revealed within the coming months.

 For more information, visit www.setiaawan.com.